pelias/pelias/README.md

 There are lots of these, but here are some important ones:

-* [model](https://github.com/pelias/model): provide a single library for creating documents that fit the Pelias Elasticsearch schema
+* [model](https://github.com/pelias/model): provide a single library for creating documents that fit the Pelias Elasticsearch schema.
+This is a core component of our flexible importer architecture
 * [wof-admin-lookup](https://github.com/pelias/wof-admin-lookup): A library for performing administrative lookup using point-in-polygon math.
 Previously included in each of the importers but now only used by the PIP service.
 * [query](https://github.com/pelias/query): This is where most of our actual Elasticsearch query generation happens.
 * [config](https://github.com/pelias/config): Pelias is very configurable, and all of it is driven from a single JSON file which we call `pelias.json`.
 This package provides a library for reading, validating, and working with this configuration.
 It is used by almost every other Pelias component